Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Discussion

 \section{Discussion}

-Our experiments on four datasets, namely Lower Saxony, Southern Germany, Lothian, and East Midlands, show that while the best foundation model, TimesFM, slightly outperforms the best TFS Transformer, PatchTST, not all foundation models perform equally well.
+Our experiments on four datasets, namely Lower Saxony, Southern Germany, IDEAL, and REFIT, show that while the best TSFM, like TimesFM, Chronos-Bolt, Time-MoE, and Sundial outperform the best TFS Transformer, like PatchTST, not all TSFM perform equally well.
+This directly addresses the stated research question, ``Can zero-shot TSFMs match the capabilities of state-of-the-art trained-from-scratch Transformers in forecasting household electricity load?''.
+Our empirical evaluation demonstrates that zero-shot TSFMs not only achieve performance on par with TFS Transformers but, in certain cases, even surpass them in the context of household electricity STLF.

-Considering the input sizes, TimesFM significantly outperforms PatchTST for longer input sizes (96 and 168).
-The foundation model Chronos performs comparably to PatchTST for the input sizes 96 and 168 while performing worse than the Vanilla Transformer and the PatchTST for the input size 24.
+Going more into detail and considering the input sizes, TSFM like Sundial, TimesFM or Chronos-Bolt significantly outperform PatchTST for longer input sizes (96 and 168) in regards of MAE.
 This suggests that the performance of foundation models may increase with input size.
-A possible reason is that foundation models need more context than custom-trained Transformers to identify the patterns of the time series.
+A possible reason is that TSFM need more context than custom-trained Transformers to identify the patterns of the time series.

-A potential for the good performance of TimesFM could be that its training data contains one household energy dataset \cite{Das2024}, while Chronos' training set does not comprise any energy time series \cite{Ansari.2024}.
-It is conceivable that therefore TimesFM recognized certain patterns in the household energy load better than Chronos.
-This observation is a hint that researchers and practitioners should pay careful attention to the respective training data when choosing an FM model.

 LagLlama performs poorly for all input sizes compared to the other foundation models and most TFS Transformers.
-This may be explained by LagLlama's architecture, which uses lags to predict future values \cite{Rasul.2024}.
+This might be explained by LagLlama's architecture, which uses lags to predict future values \cite{Rasul.2024}.
 These lags include quarterly, monthly, weekly, daily, and hourly levels \cite{Rasul.2024}, while our defined maximum input size of 168 hours allows only incorporating daily to weekly lags.
+Similarly our restricted experimental setup with limited information about the time series could also explain the performance of the Moirai model, which was originally evaluated with a significantly longer context size of 1000 \cite{woo_unified_2024}.